 AE Services provides a customized version of the netconfig utility, which allows you to configure network information for the AE Server.
-The netconfig utility is located in /opt/mvap/ bin.
+The netconfig utility is located in /opt/mvap/bin.
 When you type netconfig AE Services displays a screen, which contains settings for the AE Server such as its: hostname, DNS Domain, DNS Server, network interface settings, and default gateway.
 Whenever you need to change these settings use the netconfig utility.

-Table 19: The netconfig utility - Network Information Configuration settings on page 178 provides an example of the Network Information Configuration screen settings for an AE Server with multiple network interfaces (eth0, eth1, eth2, and eth3).
+The table on page 170 provides an example of the Network Information Configuration screen settings for an AE Server with multiple network interfaces (eth0, eth1, eth2, and eth3).